freekode/tp2intervals/README.md

 ## FAQ

 ### General
-* Only duration based steps in workouts are supported, the app can't work with distance based steps
 * Ramp steps in TrainerRoad are not supported
 * **MacOS** app is not signed.
 Usually you need to open it twice.
 After opening it, be patient, it takes some time to start